IBM/aspera-cli/README.erb.md

 The use of a _transfer-spec_ instead of `ascp` parameters has the advantage of:

 * common to all [Transfer Agent](#agents)
-* not dependant on command line limitations (special characters...)
+* not dependent on command line limitations (special characters...)

 A [_transfer-spec_](#transferspec) is a Hash table, so it is described on the command line with the [Extended Value Syntax](#extended).